Kennedy Bridge (Bonn): Background and construction

-The largest and most beautiful bridge over the Rhine
+Issues with the ferrymen who held shipping rights ('Fährrechte') over the possible financial losses caused by the Rhine bridge delayed construction.
+On May 13, 1896, the city of Bonn and the ferrymen both agreed on a payment of 190,000 marks in settlement and a further compensation of 30,000 marks for their losses.

-In July 1895, a competition for the bridge was announced.
-Gutehoffnungshuette from Oberhausen, R. Schneider from Berlin, and the architect Bruno Moehring won the 1st prize awarded with 8,000 marks.
-The winners also received the contract to build the bridge.
-In April 1896, construction began, and 33 months later the bridge was opened for public traffic.
-At this time, with a main span of 188 meters, it was the largest and by its location in front of the picturesque Siebengebirge, the most beautiful bridge over the Rhine.
+In July 1894, a competition for the bridge was announced.
+The steel company Gutehoffnungshütte, the contractor R. Schneider from Berlin, and the architect Bruno Moehring won first place and were awarded 8,000 marks.
+The winners also received the contract to build the Rhine bridge.
+In April 1896, construction began, and on December 17, 1898, the bridge was opened to public traffic.

-The financing of the 4 million marks (155% of the first estimation) was realized by a public loan.
-From the beginning, all passersby had to pay a bridge toll.
-This toll was raised for cars in 1927 and finally for all passersby in 1938.
+The building cost of 4 million marks was funded by a public loan and paid for by a toll.
+The toll was abolished for cars in 1927 and finally for all pedestrians in 1938.